Guidance on Cardio-Pulmonary Resuscitation (CPR) for lay rescuers in the context of COVID-19

 - Keep your hands away from your face and thoroughly clean your hands (soap and water or alcohol hand rubs) as soon as you finish attending to the person.

-- If you have access to a mask and gloves used them (you will still need to wash your hands when you take off the gloves)
+- If you have access to a mask and gloves use them (you will still need to wash your hands when you take off the gloves)

-- Avoid any contact of your hands with the airway (for example putting your hands into the mouth) is expected to reduce the risk to a large degree even if the person has COVID-19
+- Avoid any contact of your hands with the airway (for example putting your hands into the mouth) to reduce the risk to a large degree even if the person has COVID-19

 - If you feel able to give chest compressions and use the AED but want to avoid contact with the airway covering the mouth and nose with a cloth or a tissue may help to reduce the scatter of droplets from their airway.

 Note.
 Although CPR is regarded as an Aerosol Generating Procedure (AGP) this is related to airway management as part of CPR.
 Use of an Automated External Defibrillator (AED) and performance of chest compression in the absence of airway management are not considered as AGPs associated with an increased risk of transmission of infection. https://www.gov.uk/government/publications/wuhan-novel-coronavirus-infection-prevention-and-control/covid-19-personal-protective-equipment-ppe#ppe-guidance-by-healthcare-context